 Several principles were established to guide the procurement and delivery methodology for the project including:

-In line with the Channel Upgrade Project delivery model, haulage of rock for the construction of the rock wall around the 62ha Port Reclamation Area started in the first half of 2019.
+In line with the Channel Upgrade Project delivery model, haulage of rock for the construction of the rock wall began in the first half of 2019.
 The trucking route is along the Flinders Highway from third-party quarries west of Townsville, then along the Port Access Road (South Port Road) to the Port of Townsville.
 This route minimises disturbance for local residents.